Polycystic Ovary Syndrome

 If you don't want to take a daily medication, talk to your doctor about a course of progestogen (progesterone-like drugs) several times a year to start your periods.
 It is important to have at least six to eight periods a year to promote shedding of the endometrial lining; buildup can lead to cancer.
 However, periodic progesterone alone does not help reduce unwanted hair growth as birth control pills do.

-Another drug that helps regulate periods in some women with PCOS is the insulin-sensitizing drug metformin (Glucophage).
+Another drug that helps regulate periods in some women with PCOS, although less effectively than birth control pills, is the insulin-sensitizing drug metformin (Glucophage).
 Metformin regulates blood glucose (sugar) levels by reducing the amount of glucose the liver produces, reducing the amount of glucose absorbed from food and reducing the levels of insulin in the blood by helping the insulin that your body produces work better to reduce the amount of glucose already in your blood.

 If you are prescribed metformin, be sure to inform your health care professional of all other medications you are taking, including over-the-counter medicines, to prevent drug interactions.